cmorrow/javascript-core-concepts-cursor/1-variables/1-variables-script.md

 ## [0:00-0:30] HOOK

 "Welcome!
 If you've never written a single line of code before, you're in the right place.
+You can do this.
+You can learn to code.
+I know it might seem overwhelming at first—there's so much to learn, so many concepts, so many tools.
+But here's the thing: you don't need to learn it all at once.

+The secret to mastering programming is to break it down—one core feature at a time.
+Don't try to learn everything too quickly.
+Master each basic concept first.
+Build a solid foundation.
+For example, today TypeScript is used to code JavaScript to help catch errors in JS, but it adds complexity and can be overwhelming to new programmers.
+For that reason I suggest learning all core JS concepts before using TypeScript.
+Also TypeScript can't be run in the browser and has to be converted to JavaScript;

 This is where it all starts.
 Today, we're going to learn the very foundation of programming: how to store information in your code.

 You might think programming is complicated, but at its core, it's just telling the computer to remember things and do things with those things.
 And the first step is learning how to store information—we call these 'variables.'